VladBirta/Bug_reports/README.md

 **Steps to reproduce:**

-1.Go to
+  1. Go to
-2.Press the “Contact” button in the header
+  2. Press the “Contact” button in the header
-3.Click “Send message“ button
+  3. Click “Send message“ button

 **Expected result:**